cdev-framework/cdev-website/content/docs/gettingstarted/_index.md

 # Getting Started
 {{<break 1>}}
-To use the Cdev SDK you will need to set up a development environment.
+To use Cdev you will need to set up a development environment.
 You will need:
 - Python (3.7,3.8,3.9)
-- An AWS Account (with CLI Access)
+- The Cdev Sdk
-- Cdev Sdk
+- An AWS Account